 \begin{theorem} Let $p$ and $q=p+2$ be prime twins.
 Then

 \end{theorem}

-Section \ref{Sect_Proofs} is devoted to the proofs of Theorem (\ref{Th_p<q} ), Corollary (\ref{Coro_2_domination}) and Theorem (\ref{Th_twin_primes}).
-The arguments combine the use of (\ref{Legendre_formula_alternative}), some guess work based on numerical examples that were studied using the computer algebra system GAP (\cite{GAP2025}), and standard manipulations of inequalities that also rely on elementary results from the calculus of real one variable functions.
+Section \ref{Sect_Proofs} is devoted to the proofs of Theorem \ref{Th_p<q}, Corollary \ref{Coro_2_domination} and Theorem \ref{Th_twin_primes}.
+The arguments combine the use of (\ref{Legendre_formula_alternative}), some guess work based on numerical examples that were studied using the computer algebra system GAP \cite{GAP2025} (see Section \ref{Sect_GAP_Code} for a sample code), and standard manipulations of inequalities that also rely on elementary results from the calculus of real one variable functions.

 It seems appropriate to conclude the introduction with the following two remarks.
-The initial motivation behind the question addressed by Theorem ( \ref{Th_p<q}) arose in the context of finite group theory, where the maximal prime power divisors of $n!$ are the orders of the Sylow subgroups of the finite Symmetric groups $S_{n}$.
-Here the author is happy to embrace the following sentence, quoted from \cite{DiaconisEtAl2025}: "Moreover, any simple question about $S_{n}$ is worth studying(!)."
-The second remark concerns the simple looking answer to the question addressed by Theorem (\ref {Th_twin_primes}).
-One wonders if this result can be generalized to other primes (with $p_{\text{succ}}-p>2$), and if so, can $n_{\min }\left( p\right) $ be written in polynomial form whose coefficients are parametrized by $p_{\text{succ}}-p$?
+The initial motivation behind the question addressed by Theorem \ref {Th_p<q} arose in the context of finite group theory, where the maximal prime power divisors of $n!$ are the orders of the Sylow subgroups of the finite Symmetric groups $S_{n}$.
+Here the author is happy to embrace the following sentence, quoted from \cite{DiaconisEtAl2025}: \textquotedblleft Moreover, any simple question about $S_{n}$ is worth studying(!).\textquotedblright\ The second remark concerns the simple looking answer to the question addressed by Theorem \ref{Th_twin_primes}.
+One wonders if this result can be generalized to other primes (with $p_{ \text{succ}}-p>2$), and if so, can $n_{\min }\left( p\right) $ be written in polynomial form whose coefficients are parametrized by $p_{\text{succ}}-p$?